 The Positioning System is controlled by different tracking stations located around the globe.
 These stations pick up microwave carrier signals transmitted by the satellites, and the GPS receivers convert these signals into data such as velocity, time, and position.

 GPS receivers receive the signals sent by GPS satellites and use them to determine the user's position in space and time.

 There are a few ways a GPS tracking system can work.
 Commercial GPS devices are often used to record the location of vehicles during their journeys.
-Some systems will store information within the GSP system itself, this is called passive tracking.
-Other systems regularly send data to a centralized database through a modem, this is called active tracking or 2-way GPS.
+Some systems will store information within the GPS system itself, and this is called passive tracking.
+Other systems regularly send data to a centralized database through a modem, and that is called active tracking or 2-way GPS.

 Passive GPS tracking monitors location and stores data on trips based on specific events.
 This type of system can log data on where the devices have been in the past 12 hours.
 It stores the data internally or on a memory card, which is then downloaded to a computer to be analyzed later.
 In some systems, the information is downloaded automatically at a set time or can be requested periodically during the journey.